willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

  - 1st indications suggest that we have quite different results from the two Illumina libraries: 814 vs. 267 contigs, 119 vs. 45 contigs >1kbp, but N50 of 737 vs. 800.
 I am going to double-check the pipeline upstream to convince myself that this is not *my* error...
 	- this difference in information content is reflected in the size of the files (bytes or lines) in the two libraries (added 2 R scripts to plot these): ...21 seems to much smaller than ...07
 	- I shall bring this up in my meeting with JG tomorrow

+Tuesday, 1st September 2015

+  - FTP-ed more genomic data from the NAS drive to the HPC; `MSUEFISHLAB_DROPBOX_NEW/pkings_genome/*` files all pass md5 check.
+  - 3 files from `/original_data/mormyriformes/paramormyrops/` FAILED md5 check.
+Problem files are:
+	- `gerald_C5A4TACXX_3_CTTGTA.bam`
+	- `gerald_C5A4TACXX_3_GCCAAT.bam`
+	- `gerald_C5A4TACXX_3_GTGAAA.bam`
+	- This is *not* a local transmission problem -- these files match those in the efish research space, and those on the NAS, but *do not* match the checksums in their associated `...bam.md5` files.
+JG is aware.

+  - I also renamed the trimming and QC scripts to match the numbering of the pipeline planned in my meeting with JG on 21-aug-15.